yashsahugtx/skype-docs/Skype/WebSDK/docs/UseConversationControl.md

 When the state of the channel is changed to `'Notified'`, an invitation to has been received.
 To show the <a href="//msdn.microsoft.com/skype/websdk/docs/conversationcontrol" target="">Conversation Control</a>, call the  **renderConversation** method of the `api` object passed as a parameter to the callback of the **initialize** function.

+> [!NOTE]
->note: There is a known issue where adding modalities other than 'Chat' to the 'modalities' array in the second argument of **renderConversation** causes the Conversation Control to fail to be rendered.
+> There is a known issue where adding modalities other than 'Chat' to the 'modalities' array in the second argument of **renderConversation** causes the Conversation Control to fail to be rendered.
 Audio and video can still be started later so it is advised to only pass the array `['Chat']` as the value of the modalities property on the object passed as the second argument of **renderConversation**.